MicrosoftDocs/cpp-docs/docs/windows/selecting-an-area-of-an-image-image-editor-for-icons.md

 1. Hold down the **Ctrl** key as you drag the selection to a new location.
 The area of the original selection is unchanged.

-1. To copy the selection into the image at its current location, click outside the selection cursor.
+1. To copy the selection into the image at its current location, select outside the selection cursor.

 ### To paste the clipboard contents into an image

-1. From the **Edit** menu, choose **Paste**.
+1. Go to menu **Edit** > **Paste**.

-   The Clipboard contents, surrounded by the selection border, appear in the upper-left corner of the pane.
+   The clipboard contents, surrounded by the selection border, appear in the upper-left corner of the pane.

 1. Position the pointer within the selection border and drag the image to the desired location on the image.